 Running your business should be your top priority.
 If you notice that the quality of your products or services is slipping, it’s time to outsource.
 Although a marketing strategy is important for growth, it can’t make up for a poorly-run business.

-The truth is, even the best marketing departments have trouble keeping up with the constantly-changing landscape of Internet marketing.
-By outsourcing some of the work to an agency that specializes in keeping up with those changes and developing new strategies around them, you can focus on other aspects of your job and be confident that the digital aspect of your marketing is sound.
+The truth is, even the best marketing departments have trouble keeping up with the constantly changing landscape of internet marketing.
+Outsource some of the work to an agency that specializes in keeping up with those changes and developing new strategies around them.
+You will be able to focus on your job and be confident that your marketing is sound.

 Take the time to research your options, and be sure to discuss your own marketing goals with the agencies you consider before making the final decision.
 There are many capable Internet marketing teams out there, but ultimately, the one that is right for your business depends on what you hope to accomplish.